ryanjwilson/greener/README.md

 # Garden Gnometrics
-A backend service designed to aggregate automated lawn and garden device metrics with current and forecasted weather conditions.
+A backend service that aggregates automated lawn and garden device metrics with current and forecasted weather conditions.